 other stores carry their lines.
 Crate & Barrel, Pottery Barn, and some

 other national chains and independent stores make price comparisons impossible

 by altering brand names and styles from the names given by manufacturers.

-At first glance, stores advertisements and price tags may appear to provide
+At first glance, store advertisements and price tags may appear to provide

 a basis for price comparison.
-Tags often list a regular price, ticket
+Tags often list a regular price or ticket

 price.
 But comparing stores regular and discount prices is meaningless

 because the concept of full or regular price means different things